 Independent professionals are skilled experts in their field, but in order to stay on top of their game and remain valuable to clients, it’s important for them to continually update their abilities and add new skills to their repertoire.
 In fact, 88% of independents say learning new skills is either very important or important to their careers.
 It is not uncommon, therefore, for independents to seek out work assignments that will help them grow professionally.

-5. Quick and Fair Compensation
+5. Factor in Quick and Fair Compensation

 Being paid quickly and fairly is an important factor in client choice for independent professionals.
 Because independents must accept and bargain for the wages they receive, it is critical for them to feel that they are being reasonably compensated (in line with market standards), and paid in a timely manner.